Indu-Devarapalli/LaundaryApp/README.md

 ```
 ## App Features
 ### Authentication
-* **Register**: Users can create a new account by providing a username, email, and password.
+* **Register**: Users can create a new account by providing a email, and password.
 Firebase Authentication ensures secure credential storage and validation.
 * **Login**: Existing users can log in securely using their registered credentials.
 ### Laundry List
 Users are redirected to a laundry list page where they can select: